tesseract-ocr/tessdoc/Compiling.md

 You also need to install [Leptonica](http://www.leptonica.org/).

-One option is to use install the distro's Leptonica package:
+One option is to install the distro's Leptonica package:

 ```
 apt-get install libleptonica-dev